tambadenis/PeAripiDeMunte/README.md

 ## Description

-Pe Aripi De Munte is a web project created to share and document your experiences in mountain hikes.
-The site provides articles about various mountain trails, accommodation recommendations, and information about the author.
+Pe Aripi De Munte is a web project created to share and document my experiences in mountain hikes.
+The site provides articles about various mountain trails, accommodation recommendations, and informations about me.
 It was developed using HTML, CSS, and Bootstrap.

 ## Installation